Citadel's Ken Griffin makes big Tesla bet

 Musk remains the largest individual shareholder with an 18.5 stake.

-Tesla is set to report earnings next Wednesday, April 29.
+Tesla is set to report its first-quarter 2020 earnings next Wednesday, April 29.
+It looms as a potential eventful release for the carmaker.

+Earlier this month Tesla had its longest winning streak ever -- 10 straight days of gains -- where the stock price skyrocketed from around $454 to $754 during the period of April 2 to April 17.

+For the year to date, Tesla stock is up more than 70 percent.